 Hide.me provides OpenVPN encryption on all platforms (though you will need a third party client on Mac, Android, and iOS - which is far from ideal).
 It also provides a choice of strong tunneling protocols including IKEv2 (default protocol on Mac and iOS), L2TP, and PPTP.
-OpenVPN encryption is our recommended protocol, and Hide.me uses an extremely strong implementation of this extremely secure protocol:
+OpenVPN encryption is our recommended protocol, and Hide.me uses an extremely strong implementation:

 Control channel: an AES-256-GCM cipher with RSA-8192 handshake encryption.
 Additional authentication is not required with GCM, but HMAC SHA384 hash authentication is also specified in the encryption suite.
 Perfect Forward Secrecy is provided using a standard Diffie-Hellman Exchange (DHE).

 Data channel: an AES-256-CBC cipher with HMA SHA-256 hash authentication.

 This is extremely strong OpenVPN implementation thanks to its extraordinarily robust RSA-8192 handshake.

 It is worth noting that the killswitch is only available in the Windows and Mac clients.